Understanding How to Calculate Alimony Payments in NJ

 The purpose of alimony payments centers around the idea that people have become accustomed to a particular lifestyle.
 Now that they have divorced their spouse, they won't meet that threshold.
 It's an aspect of family law that leads to the most heated arguments in the courts — how does one prove what their lifestyle was like, and how do they come up with the number for their former spouse to pay?

 Alimony payments tend to come into the picture when children are involved, or the difference between the two's income is significant enough for a noticeable dip in quality of life.
-For a
+For a family law attorney

 in New Jersey, these calculations start with both parties' gross incomes.
 Generally speaking, the spouse with the lower income will be awarded anywhere from 20-25% of the net difference between the two amounts.